ayucd/why-would-you-do-that/README.md

-# Why would you do that?
+# WHY WOULD YOU DO THAT?
 Repository for the BCS-IITK semester project "Why would you do that?" started in June 2021.

 # Abstract